DAKSie/Group7-Sales-and-Inventory-Management-System-for-The-Lion-s-Den-Grocery/README.md

 - **Java:** Main application logic, UI, and data storage
 - **Python:** Optional analytics and enhanced reporting scripts
 - **Batchfile:** Windows automation for launching the app and managing data
+- **Bashfile:** Automation for launching the application and managing
 - **Data Storage:** CSV files (readable, editable, and portable)

 ---
 ## Contributing

 Contributions, suggestions, and bug reports are welcome!